cran/packageRank/README.md

 #### smoothers and confidence intervals

-To add a smoother (lowess with base graphics; loess with ‘ggplot2’) to your plot, use `smooth = TRUE`:
+To add a smoother to your plot, use `smooth = TRUE`:

 ``` r
 plot(cranDownloads(packages = "rstan", from = "2019", to = "2019"),